EBonura/CortexOverride/README.md

 ## How to Play

-- Use arrow keys to move
+Controls:
+- Arrow keys (⬆️⬇️⬅️➡️): Move and navigate menus
-- Press X to use your selected ability
+- ❎ (Z or C): Use selected ability / Select menu option
+- 🅾️ (X or V): Previous menu
-- Press O to open the ability menu and switch between abilities
+- Hold 🅾️: Open ability menu
-- Interact with terminals using X when prompted
+- P or Enter: Pause menu

 Main Objective:
 - Activate all terminals and reach the extraction point